jrpotter/bookshelf/README.md

 ## Documentation

-To generate Lean documentation, we use [bookshelf-docgen](https://github.com/jrpotter/bookshelf-docgen).
+To generate documentation, we use [bookshelf-docgen](https://github.com/jrpotter/bookshelf-docgen).
 Refer to this project on prerequisites and then run the following to build and serve files locally: